woguta/Mpxv_Analysis/MPXV_raw_sequence_analysis_illumina.md

     --min-coverage 10 \
     "$BAM_DIR/515_S13.sorted.bam" > "$VCF_DIR/515_S13.vcf.gz"
 ```

+## Step 10: Create consensus variants, low-frequency variants and a coverage mask

 Create a function to process the gvcf and save in your scripts directory as "process_gvcf.py"

 ```